 And though I am not a lawyer, I have grasped enough over time to know how distribution deals are structured.
+It’s almost as if i have been a film distribution intern – seeing how film distribution happens right at the flaming moment a deal is signed.

 1. Forget the global deal.
 Split rights is where deals are at